Heterogeneous node copying from hidden network structure: Results Discussion

-\textbf{Correlated Copying Model.} In the correlated copying model (CCM), see Fig.~\ref{fig:fig1}, the observed and hidden networks are initialized with a single node at $t=1$.
+In the correlated copying model (CCM), see Fig.~\ref{fig:fig2}(b), the observed and hidden networks are initialised with a single node at $t=1$.
 At $t = t_\alpha$, node $\alpha$ is added to both networks and a single target node, $\beta$, is chosen uniformly at random.
-We label the $k_O^\beta$ neighbors of $\beta$ in $G_O$ with the index $\gamma_j$.
-Then, in the observed network only, the copied edge $(\alpha,\gamma_j)$ is formed with $p=1$ if the edge $(\beta,\gamma_j) \in E_H$, $p=0$ otherwise.
+We label the $k_O^\beta$ neighbours of $\beta$ in $G_O$ with the index $\gamma_j$.
+Then, in the observed network only, the copied edge $(\alpha,\gamma_j)$ is formed with $p_{\text{hid}}=1$ if the edge $(\beta,\gamma_j) \in E_H$, $p_{\text{obs}}=0$ otherwise.
+The general case with intermediate copying probabilities is discussed in section~\ref{sec:gccm}.
 No copied edges are added to the hidden network $G_H$.
 The direct edge $(\alpha,\beta)$ is added to both $G_O$ and $G_H$.
+The CCM therefore also falls into the class of corded node duplication models.
+Using the convention of referring to $\beta$ as the mother node and $\alpha$ as the daughter node, we note that the hidden network consists exclusively of first-order relations (mother-daughter), whereas edges found only in the observed network correspond to second-order relations (sister-sister, or grandmother-granddaughter).

 $G_H$ evolves as a random recursive tree.
 Unlike the UCM, all copying in $G_O$ is deterministic, with the only probabilistic element emerging in the choice of the target node $\beta$.
-For comparative purposes, we define the effective copying probability in the CCM as $p_{\text{eff}} = k_H^\beta/k_O^\beta$, i.e., the fraction of the observed neighbors of node $\beta$ which are copied by node $\alpha$.
+For comparative purposes, we define the effective copying probability in the CCM as $p_{\text{eff}} = \langle k_H^\beta/k_O^\beta\rangle$, i.e., the fraction of the observed neighbours of node $\beta$ which are copied by node $\alpha$.

 Framed in a social context, we might think of $G_O$ as an observed social network where individuals have many friends, but the quality of those friendships is unknown, with most ties being weak.
 In contrast, underlying every social network is a hidden structure representing the inner social circle of individuals, where a node is only connected to their closest friends \cite{mccarron2016calling}.
 Copying in the CCM is biased to this inner circle.